-Interest income and expense.
-Interest income and expense for all financial instruments are recognized in 'Interest Income' and 'Interest Expense' respectively, except for those measured at fair value through profit or loss, in the separate statement of profit or loss and other comprehensive income using the effective interest rate method.
+Net interest income.
+Interest income and expense for all financial instruments are recognized in 'Interest Income' and 'Interest Expense' respectively, except for those measured at fair value through profit or loss, in the consolidated statement of profit or loss and other comprehensive income using the effective interest rate method.
 Interest on financial instruments measured as at fair value through profit or loss (FVTPL) is included within the fair value movement during the period.